hcchuang/Revisiting-the-Missing-RD-Patent-Relation_Challenges-and-Solutions-for-Firm-Fixed-Effects-Models/README.md

 The repository provides the detailed examples and codes following the paper Chuang, H.C., Hsu, P.H., Kuan, C.M., Yang, J.C., 2025. *Revisiting the Missing R\&D-Patent Relation: Challenges and Solutions for Firm Fixed Effects Models*.
 The paper is available at SSRN. https://ssrn.com/abstract=4636846

 In this set of code, we demonstrate how users can implement the following four ways to identify the potential bias from fixed effects regressions:
-  1. Within Between Variation: check if within-firm variation dominates between-firm variation or vice versa
+  1. Linear regression and Poisson regression with and without firm FEs
-  2. Linear regression and Poisson regression with and without firm FEs
+  2. Within and Overall R squares: check if R square significantly dominates within R square
-  3. Adjusted Hausman-Taylor approach
+  2. Adjusted Hausman-Taylor approach
   4. Post-regularization LASSO (PRL) and Double Machine Learning (DML) methods for both linear and Poisson regression

 ## Data and Code Availability: